Advice > Software engineering

 Finally, we recommend reading this guide on how to answer coding interview questions and practicing with this list of coding interview examples in addition to those listed below.

-Example coding questions asked at Google
+Example Google coding interview questions

 1. Graphs / Trees (39% of questions, most frequent)